LukDrey/eDNA_teaching_2023/README.md

 do cat $n"round1.2.sample.fastq" $k"round2.2.sample.fastq" > ./MERGED/$n"sample_demux.2.fastq"; done
 ```

-In order to check if the merging has worked, we create a FASTA file of the merged sample and check if the read numbers match the paired files.
+In order to check if the merging has worked, we create a FASTA file of the merged sample and check if the read numbers match the paired files we checked before.

 Transform the fastq file to a fasta file.
 ```{bash, eval = F}